emilio-cartoni/REAL2020_starter_kit/README.md

 - 'joints': Numpy.ndarray([x1,x2,x3,x4,x5,x6,x7,x8,x9]), where it represent the desidered position for each joint

 Controller class instance:
-It have to be a class with the following methods:
+It have to be a class with several methods which is called repetitively.
+These is explained in [policy.py](https://github.com/AIcrowd/real_robots/blob/master/real_robots/policy.py).
+Here we specified only step method:
-- start_intrinsic_phase:\
-  A class that allows to say at the agent that the instrinsic phase is started.
-  - input: nothing
-  - output: nothing

-- start_estrinsic_phase:\
-  A class that allows to say at the agent that the instrinsic phase is finished and that is started the extrinsic phase.
-  - input: nothing
-  - output: nothing

 - step:
     - input: observation, reward, done
       - observation is a dictionary with several keys.
 Most are descripted in [environment.md](https://github.com/AIcrowd/real_robots/blob/master/environment.md) and the rest below: